ccao-data/people/.github/ISSUE_TEMPLATE/onboarding-external.md

 ---
 name: Onboarding External
 about: For onboarding external collaborators and partners
-title: "Onboarding "
+title: "Onboarding [FULL NAME OR ORGANIZATION]"
-assignees: dfsnow
+labels: external
 ---

 Thank you for partnering with the Cook County Assessor's Data Department.
 Please read the content below to get started.